 So you’re not only a great actor, a great philosopher, but also a great painter?

 You said that, I didn’t say that! [laughs.]
 A great painter?
-Well, in this role I am.
+Well, in this role, I am.
 Of course, it’s about Rubens—one of the nice things about my character is, it has nice aspects.
 I like this character.
-He talks about art and the boy asks him: ‘Are you a great artist?’
-And he says: ‘Well, certainly I strive to be, but unfortunately I think I’m probably not.’
-Then the boy talks about Rubens and he says: ‘Well, Rubens had a talent like an eternal flame.’
-He says: ‘Well, I just have to be satisfied with occasional flickers—like a firefly.’
-It’s a beautiful thing to say, because Rubens certainly was a titanic, a quite amazing talent and he had all the things you just said.
-He was authentically a great philosopher, a great politician and he was a great artist.
+He talks about art, and the boy asks him, ‘Are you a great artist?’
+And he says, ‘Well, certainly I strive to be, but unfortunately I think I’m probably not.’
+Then the boy talks about Rubens and he says, ‘Well, Rubens had a talent like an eternal flame.’
+He says, ‘Well, I just have to be satisfied with occasional flickers—like a firefly.’
+It’s a beautiful thing to say because Rubens certainly was a titanic, quite amazing talent and he had all the things you just said.
+He was authentically a great philosopher, a great politician, and he was a great artist.

-The character you played in Martin Ritt’s “Conrack” , is that the character that’s the closest to you?
+The character you played in Martin Ritt’s “Conrack” , is that a character you can identify with closely?

 Yes, I agree with that.
 The humor, his charm, yeah, that’s close.
 A good choice.